 Works: 257 paintings (that we know of)

-One of the most famous German artists of the 19th Century, Casper David Friedrich was a Romantic landscape painter born in Greifswald.
+One of the most famous German artists of the 19th Century, Caspar David Friedrich was a Romantic landscape painter born in Greifswald.
 In 1798, Friedrich studied in Copenhagen before starting his career as a painter.
 Friedrich’s story is one of success and failure.
 In the early years of his career, many sought Friedrich’s paintings, but as the art movement shifted, he fell out of favor.
 Sadly, Friedrich died in poverty.

 Despite the lack of appreciation in his day, his paintings are prized by collectors today.
 A 1906 Berlin exhibition presented some of Friedrich’s paintings, and his fame grew throughout the 20th Century.
 Friedrich’s paintings are said to have inspired many works by Expressionist and Surrealist artists.